judovana/CardManager/README.md

 The default deck and background is free of copyright  <br />
 Also please feel free to add your own backgrounds to ~/CardManager/data/backgrounds and of course enhance collection under ~/CardManager/collection  <br />

+Packed for fedora for some time - https://admin.fedoraproject.org/pkgdb/package/rpms/CardManager/